utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 1. Select **Send** to send the request.
 You can view the response and status code in the response pane.

 > If your mock server is private, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.

+## Making calls to a mock server

+> If your mock server is private, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.

+## Configuring a mock server

+Configure a mock server to control who can access it or to simulate network delay when making calls.
+If you based your mock server on a collection, you can also customize the environment and release used by the mock server.

+1. Select **Mock Servers** in the sidebar, and then select a mock server.
+1. Select the **Config** tab.
+1. Change any configuration options:

+    * **Access Control** - Mock servers are publicly available by default.
+To make your mock server private, select the checkbox.
+To make a call to a private mock server, you need to add an `x-api-key` header with a valid [Postman API key](/docs/developer/intro-api/) to the request.
+    * **Set Network Delay** - You can simulate network delay when making a call to the mock server.
+Select **2G** or **3G** to simulate the delay of legacy mobile networks, or select **Custom** an enter a delay value in milliseconds.
+    * **Environment** - For collection-based mock servers, you can select the Postman [environment](/docs/sending-requests/managing-environments/) to use.
+    * **Release** - For collection-based mock servers, you can select the [release](/docs/designing-and-developing-your-api/versioning-an-api/) to use.

+1. Select **Save** to save your changes.

+## Viewing call logs